ilaflott/5p02TeV_ppJetAnalysis/README.md

 //----------------------------------------------------------------------------------------

 //// other
 //// (these notes last updated 6/15/16)

-CODE WORK ON AND RUN: normResponseMatrix, plot_JESClosure, pp_JER_plotunsure GOAL(s): not 100% certain yet, but i know this has to do with rooUnfold and the consistency of the corrections we derive for the distributions.
+TO WORK/RUN: normResponseMatrix, plot_JESClosure, pp_JER_plotunsure

+GOAL(s): not 100% certain yet, but i know this has to do with rooUnfold and the consistency of the corrections we derive for the distributions.
 More work here is needed.

 WORKFLOW(s):
 N/A

 CURRENTLY WORKING ON:
 N/A